Timmy and the Lords of the Underworld: Reception

 The song quickly became popular in the video game Rock Band, as a bonus song.

 IGN also highlighted the song when mentioning each of the bonus songs in the game.

-Rate Your Music gave the album 3.12 stars.

 Spin magazine labeled the song as the 38th best fictional song of all time.

 Copyright

 The song shares copyright between Sony Music Entertainment and Comedy Central.
 However, it was published by Hilarity Music Inc.